EndPointCorp/end-point-blog/2010/10/20/cross-browser-css-js-issues.html.md

 </tr>
 </tbody></table>

-I researched this to gain more insight, but I didn't find much except a reiteration that when you create variables without the "var" declaration, they become global variables which may have resulted in conflicts.
-However, all the "learning JavaScript" documentation I browsed through includes variable declaration and there's no reason to leave it out for these lexically scoped variables.
+I researched this to gain more insight, but I didn’t find much except a reiteration that when you create variables without the “var” declaration, they become global variables which may have resulted in conflicts.
+However, all the “learning JavaScript” documentation I browsed through includes variable declaration and there’s no reason to leave it out for these lexically scoped variables.

 ### Trailing Commas in JSON objects